ibm-cloud-docs/sell/tutorial-onboard-terraform.md

    {: tip}

 1. From the Deployment values section, review your parameter values, and click **Next**.
-1. In the Validation version section, select **I have read and agree to the following license agreements**.
+1. In the Validate version section, select **I have read and agree to the following license agreements**.
 1. Click **Validate**.

    To monitor the progress of the validation process, click **View logs**.